francois-p-peloquin/cordova-silent-mode/README.md

 	    Ring.listen_change(function() {
 		console.log('the ringer position has changed');
 	    });
-	},10); //The delay is necessary if called right after instantiating the object });
+	},10); //The delay is only necessary if called right after instantiating the object

+	//This would kill the loop checker so you don't bog down the system
+	//Ring.end();
+});
 ```